docker/docs/engine/swarm/networking.md

 title: Manage swarm service networks
 ---

-Docker swarms generate two different kinds of traffic:
+A Docker swarm generates two different kinds of traffic:

-- **Control and management plane traffic**: This includes information about swarm management, such as joining and leaving the swarm.
-This traffic is always encrypted to protect the integrity of the swarm itself.
+- **Control and management plane traffic**: This includes swarm management messages, such as requests to join or leave the swarm.
+This traffic is always encrypted.

-- **Application data plane traffic**: This includes communication between swarm tasks and other tasks, between tasks and containers, and between tasks and external clients.
+- **Application data plane traffic**: This includes container traffic and traffic to and from external clients.

 This topic discusses how to manage the application data for your swarm services.
 For more details about swarm networking in general, see the